The Peer Water Exchange Family

 Megan worked with our partners training them on the PWX process and helping synchronize data.
 Megan began by interning with the Blue Planet Run Youth Board for two years, working with talented and motivated young people to increase awareness about the water and sanitation crisis in the US and around the world.

 Abhishek Parolkar spent a year with PWX developing PWX AnalytiX, and now resides in Singapore.
-Vamsee Kanakala spent a year at the technology helm of PWX.
 Kristian contributed his skills in 2011-12.
 Madhu and Arpan steered the technology and the UI for a year in 2013 introducing MetriX and new layout.
 Erich supported PWX from Kansas City helping with a difficult software upgrade.
+Seema Albal, Pankaj, Shakeeb Ahmed, Vamsee Kanakala, Santu Mahapatra, and Sai Prashanth were part of the software development team

 Sophia Pan volunteered for PWX in 2009 helping correlate and audit the different data streams in PWX.
 In 2009, Minakshi Arora of Water Community in New Delhi translated the Hindi pages and Neil Parmeswar helped set up a process to get project data from partners into PWX.
 In 2010, Sathyan of Hexolabs helped with designing PWX AnalytiX screens.